Mechanism of Action15 min readJune 4, 2026

 Downstream signaling at GLP-1R

 Upon binding semaglutide, GLP-1R undergoes conformational change that activates the Gαs subunit, leading to adenylyl cyclase stimulation and cAMP accumulation.
-In pancreatic beta cells, the resulting PKA and Epac2 activation converges on several regulatory targets: closure of ATP-sensitive potassium channels (KATP), membrane depolarization, and voltage-gated calcium channel opening, producing calcium-dependent insulin exocytosis in a glucose-dependent manner.
+In pancreatic beta cells, the resulting PKA and Epac2 activation converges on several regulatory targets: closure of ATP-sensitive potassium channels (K_ATP), membrane depolarization, and voltage-gated calcium channel opening, producing calcium-dependent insulin exocytosis in a glucose-dependent manner.
 The glucose dependence is a mechanistically important feature — GLP-1R agonism amplifies insulin secretion only when intracellular glucose metabolism is active, which is why isolated GLP-1R agonism does not drive insulin secretion at fasting glucose concentrations.

 Parallel signaling through Epac2 and cAMP-regulated guanine nucleotide exchange factors modulates vesicle priming and fusion machinery, including the SNARE complex proteins that coordinate insulin granule release.
 Downstream phosphorylation events including Rap1 activation, MAP kinase pathway engagement, and phospholipase C-epsilon stimulation contribute to the full secretory response.